Latest

 Mental health destigmatisation in the UK today

-Over a third (38%) of UK adults wouldn’t feel comfortable in the presence of someone they believe is experiencing severe mental illness.
+A campaign launched by Rethink Mental Illness uncovered over a third (38%) of UK adults would not feel comfortable in the presence of someone they believe is experiencing severe mental illness.
+They also found that 3 in 5 UK adults wouldn't feel comfortable sharing a diagnosis of severe mental illness with colleagues

 Stigma is shrinking – but more can be done